emanchado/narrows/README.md

 TODO
 ====

+* Keep newlines in messages
+* Improve the message sending/replying UI
+* When publishing a chapter, redirect to the control page
+* ProseMirror (or configuration?) bug in Firefox
 * Avoid that the page gets reloaded
 * Allow the player to change the character avatar, e-mail address
 * Rewrite the image uploader so it's a single, special component that